 However, that might soon change.
 Fitbit is now owned by Google, and the two companies recently announced that they're currently working on a premium Fitbit powered by Google's smartwatch operating system, Wear OS.
 We don't know much about it yet, but this is likely to be much more of a direct competitor to Apple.

-The Fitbit Versa 3 is the more affordable of the two Fitbit smartwatches, and is an excellent alternative to the Apple Watch 3 or SE for Android device owners.
+The Fitbit Versa 4 is the more affordable of the two Fitbit smartwatches, and is an excellent alternative to the Apple Watch for Android device owners.
+It's slightly more fitness-orientated than the Sense 2, boasting more activity profiles as well as top-tier sleep tracking.
 You can respond to notifications from Facebook, messages and email, make contactless purchases with Fitbit Pay, control your Spotify playlist, track workouts and more, all from your wrist.

-Alongside the hundreds of watch faces that can be enabled on the device, there’s also a variety of colours to choose from:
+Alongside the hundreds of watch faces that can be enabled on the device, there’s also a variety of colors to choose from.

-The Fitbit Sense (opens in new tab) is the higher-end of Fitbit's two new smartwatches, with a similar design but a more advanced feature set to monitor your health and wellbeing.
-Alongside the features of the Versa, it has the first electrodermal activity (EDA) sensor, which can detect signs of stress based on changes in your skin's conductivity.
+The Fitbit Sense 2 is the higher-end of Fitbit's two new smartwatches, with a similar design but a more advanced feature set to monitor your health and wellbeing.
+Alongside the features of the Versa, it has the electrodermal activity (EDA) sensor of its predecessor, which can detect signs of stress based on changes in your skin's conductivity.
 It can also detect variance in skin temperature, which can be a sign of an upcoming illness, plus your heart rate and blood oxygen saturation (SpO2).

 Apple Watch vs Fitbit: battery life